 Animated Interactions.
 Motion on PurposeAnimated Interactions.
 Motion on Purpose The article considering the most popular and essential purposes of using UI animation which improves interaction in UI and enhances user experience.

-Motion is the powerful way to liven up design solutions.
-In our previous articles we have already shared some ideas on the significant potential of animation in interface design, when it is used wisely and purposefully.
-The topic is definitely broad and comprehensive so here we will continue the thoughts provided by us earlier with further step to explore interface animation in more details.
+Motion is a powerful way to liven up design solutions.
+In our previous articles, we have already shared some ideas on the significant potential of animation in interface design, when it is used wisely and purposefully.
+The topic is definitely broad and comprehensive so here we will continue the thoughts provided by us earlier with further steps to explore interface animation in more detail.

 Purpose is a key

-As we mentioned in our previous article, today interface animation is the great way to retain users as it makes their user experience pleasant and enables solving their problems faster.
-However, designer should deeply analyze its potential for increasing usability, utility and desirability of the product before making a decision to apply any sort of motion design.
-Animation should be used thoughtfully and always have clear purpose.
-Advantages and usefulness of its application in the interaction process has to be obvious and outweighing possible disadvantages.
-Animation should become icing on the cake, not a fly in the ointment.
-Purpose is a key opening the door to efficient design solutions.
+As we mentioned in our previous article, today interface animation is a great way to retain users as it makes their user experience pleasant and enables solving their problems faster.
+However, the designer should deeply analyze its potential for increasing usability, utility, and desirability of the product before making a decision to apply any sort of motion design.
+The animation should be used thoughtfully and always have a clear purpose.
+The advantages and usefulness of its application in the interaction process have to be obvious and outweighing the possible disadvantages.
+The animation should become the icing on the cake, not a fly in the ointment.
+The purpose is a key opening the door to efficient design solutions.

 Purpose: Showing that the process is progressing

 Certainly, it is not the magic wand and usability of this trick should be supported with all the other thought-out design elements.
-However, this particular kind of animated interactions really needs to be considered in terms of creating efficient user interface informing the user quickly.
+However, this particular kind of animated interaction really needs to be considered in terms of creating an efficient user interface informing the user quickly.